indigo-dc/oidc-agent/gitbook/user.md

 # General Usage

 Using oidc-agent is made as easy as possible.
-In case you are lost oidc-agent provides a lot of information with its 'help' command, just call `oidc-agent --help`.
+In case you are lost oidc-agent and relating components provide a lot of information with their 'help' command, just call `oidc-agent --help`.
 ```
 $ oidc-agent --help
 Usage: oidc-agent [OPTION...]